Dir: Barbet Schroeder | Impact | VIFF Impact | France/Switzerland | 2017 | 100 mins

-The contrast between the teachings of Buddhist religion and Wirathu and his followers’ execution of it is at the heart of The Venerable W. The documentary highlights the disparity by overlaying lines from the Metta Sutta over its scenes of carnage.
-This Buddhist sutra was chanted during Myanmar’s peaceful Saffron Revolution in order to call for compassion, back in 2007.
+The contrast between the teachings of Buddhist religion and Wirathu and his followers’ execution of it is at the heart of The Venerable W. The documentary highlights the disparity by overlaying lines from the Metta Sutta over its scenes of carnage, a Buddhist sutra that was chanted during Myanmar’s peaceful Saffron Revolution in order to call for compassion in 2007.
 Wirathu claims he spearheaded the Saffron Revolution from prison.
 But then, Wirathu claims a lot of things.

 The first half of the film traces the infamous monk’s rise to prominence, from backwater provincial to the leader of Ma Ba Tha, AKA the “Organization for the Protection of Race and Religion.”
 Much of the film is composed of interviews with the man himself, which often make for uncomfortable viewing.
-Schroeder chooses not to interact directly with any of his interviewees on camera, so Wirathu prattles on uninterrupted, weaving a narrative in which he’s the brave defender of a disappearing race who was jailed by the government for speaking the truth.
+Schroeder chooses not to interact directly with any of his interviewees on camera, so Wirathu prattles on uninterrupted, weaving a narrative in which he’s the brave defender of a disappearing race, jailed by the government for speaking the truth.
+The monk’s rhetoric is the same as pro-genocidal rhetoric has always been: Muslims are taking and raping women, destroying pure Burmese bloodlines with intermarriage, and controlling the state through money.
 Schroeder gives the editing just enough of a spin to shed light on Wirathu’s hypocrisy without moralizing.
-The monk’s rhetoric is the same as pro-genocidal rhetoric has always been: Muslims are taking and raping women, destroying pure Burmese bloodlines with intermarriage, and controlling the state through money.

 It’s a relief when the director eventually introduces moderate Buddhist voices to contradict Wirathu’s blithe Islamophobia, along with journalists who have covered the unfolding events.
 Anti-Muslim violence existed in Myanmar long before Wirathu’s “enlightenment” on the matter in the 1990s, but his incitement of the populace organized the masses like never before.
 Schroeder uses visceral, grainy footage captured by amateurs to show the extent of the ensuing devastation.
 The camera flicks between brutal beatings and piles of burned Muslim bodies, heaped amidst the charred wreckage of their homes.

-In one particularly chilling scene, Wirathu drives to a site of recent communal violence, urging the people there to help his fellow monks calm the riots down.
-Schroeder immediately cuts to footage of a Muslim being chased through a nearby field.
+In one particularly chilling scene, Wirathu drives to the site of recent communal violence, urging the people there to help his fellow monks calm the riots down.
+Schroeder immediately cuts to footage of someone being chased through a nearby field.
 The figure stumbles, bent over in pain.
 The pursuers follow leisurely, beating their victim with poles and sticks.
 Finally, the figure crumples to a heap near the feet of an orange-robed monk.
 He looks down, coolly, and raises a club of his own.
-Later, Wirathu will explain: The Ma Ba Tha defuse violence by punishing the guilty.
+The Ma Ba Tha, Wirathu explains, defuse violence by “punishing the guilty.”